 London Specialist Advice Forum

-By facilitating knowledge exchange, peer support, and collaboration, the forum aims to strengthen the sector’s sustainability, efficiency, and resilience – helping agencies ensure fair access to justice for all.
+By facilitating knowledge exchange, peer support, and collaboration, the Forum aims to strengthen the sector’s sustainability, efficiency, and resilience, helping agencies ensure fair access to justice for all.

 Background

 With support from the City Bridge Foundation, LLST has been able to support the establishment and ongoing development of this sector-led platform.
-We are fortunate to have strong partnerships with many specialist advice providers in London and the South East, who help shape the forum’s direction and focus on local needs and solutions.
-Additionally, we utilise our well-established connections within the legal and funding sectors to help share forum learning about emerging issues and needs across the free legal advice sector.
+We are fortunate to have strong partnerships with many specialist advice providers in London and the South East, who help shape the Forum’s direction and focus on local needs and solutions.
+Additionally, we utilise our well-established connections within the legal and funding sectors to help share Forum learning about emerging issues and needs across the free legal advice sector.

 Purpose